Matty9191/dns-domain-expiration-checker/README.md

 # Installation

-The dns-domain-expiration-checker.py script uses the Python whois module to retrieve whois data.
-The version that is currently in PiPy has a number of issues which prevent it from parsing several registrar's WHOIS data.
-Fortunately Andrew Minkin fork'ed the original code and modified it to work with the dates from various registrars.
-To get the most out of the script I would highly suggest pulling down Andrew's code.
-Here are the steps to do this:
+The dns-domain-expiration-checker.py script relies on the dateutil PiPY pacakge to normalize dates.
+This module is included with the Python 3 runtime but will need to be installed on systems that still utilize Python 2.
+Here are the steps to install it:

 1. Create a virtualenv to run dns-domain-expiration-checker in:
 <pre>